Beginner's Guide

 Similar to this, here’s a list of some top freemium themes with links to free and paid pages.

 In a nutshell, freemium themes are a good choice if you want to know a theme well before investing money on it.
 You can install the free theme at first, and if you like it and want to all its features, then you can easily upgrade to its paid version.
-By luck, the free version itself may be good enough for you sometimes.

-4. How to Choose the Right Theme?
+D. How to Choose the Right Theme?
 (Things to Look For)

 The availability of such a great number of themes is one of the top reasons why WordPress is so popular.
 More themes mean more design options, which other website platforms don’t have.